 Avian influenza (AI) is a highly contagious viral infection which may cause up to 100% mortality in domestic chickens or turkeys.
-The disease is caused by a virus belonging to the family Orthomyxoviridae.
-Influenza viruses have two surface proteins, haemagglutinin and neuraminidase, that determine their subtype and the animal species they infect.
-Influenza viruses have wild water birds as reservoir hosts; there are 16 haemagglutinin and nine neuraminidase types.
-Generally these viruses do not cause disease in their water bird hosts.
+The disease is caused by a virus that belongs to the family Orthomyxoviridae.
+Influenza viruses have two surface proteins, haemagglutinin and neuraminidase, that determine their subtype and the animal species they infect; there are 16 haemagglutinin and nine neuraminidase types.
 When AI viruses of two haemagglutinin types, H5 and H7, infect domestic poultry (chickens or turkeys) they often mutate and virulent disease arises in these birds which is called highly pathogenic avian influenza (HPAI).
 The initial infection that does not cause or causes minimal disease is called low pathogenic avian influenza (LPAI).
+Wild water birds act as reservoir hosts of influenza viruses, however these viruses generally do not cause disease in these birds.

 All commercial, domestic and wild bird species are susceptible to infection with AI viruses but disease outbreaks occur more frequently in chickens and turkeys.
-Low pathogenic avian influenza viruses are traditionally spread by migratory wild birds.
+LPAI viruses are traditionally spread by migratory wild birds.
 Many species of waterfowl, especially geese, ducks and swans, carry the virus but generally show no signs of disease.
 The recent HPAI outbreak in eastern Asia has seen the H5N1 virus cause disease and high mortality in ducks, geese, swans and other wild birds.

 While LPAI viruses are probably ubiquitous throughout the world in wild water birds, outbreaks of HPAI have occurred as sporadic events that were controlled and eradicated until the recent eastern Asia outbreak.
 The H7 subtype HPAI virus has caused outbreaks of clinical disease in commercial poultry in Australia in Victoria (1976, 1985 and 1992), Queensland (1994) and NSW (1997).
 All outbreaks were quickly eradicated.
 Avian influenza as it occurs in Asia as H5N1 subtype virus has not been recorded in Australian poultry flocks.